-If you want just a few egg layers, almost any breed will do, however, one must realize that the exotic (uncommon) breeds tend to have poor egg production, poor meat production and higher mortality compared to the common breeds and crosses.
+If you want just a few egg layers, almost any breed will do.
+However, the exotic (uncommon) breeds tend to have poor egg and meat production and higher mortality compared to common breeds and crosses.

-Most breeds produce eggs with brown shells.
-Of these, the best choice for novice poultry producers would be one of the American heavy breeds: Plymouth Rock, New Hampshire, or Rhode Island Red.
-Even better would be “Production Reds” or “Sex-Links”.
-These latter two come from the heavy breeds but are generally hardier and more productive than pure-bred birds.
+Among the brown-egg breeds, a good choice for novice poultry producers is one of the American heavy breeds: Plymouth Rock, New Hampshire or Rhode Island Red.
+Even better would be "production reds" or "sex-links."
+These two breeds come from the heavy breeds but are generally hardier and more productive than pure-bred birds.

-In recent years, "Red Broilers" or slow growing broilers have become popular with small producers.
-They have some of the traits of the faster growing Cornish cross but are not as efficient.
+In recent years, Red Broilers, or slow-growing broilers, have become popular with small producers.
+They have some of the traits of the faster-growing Cornish Cross but are not as efficient.

 Preparing for chicks